SIMEXP/dashQC_BrainMatch/README.md

 # dashQC_BrainMatch
-QC Dashboard for the Bain Match project
+QC Dashboard for the Brain Match project